hugoledoux/startinpy/paper/paper.md

 **Its data structure is exposed.**
 Most libraries only return a list of vertices and triangles (triplets of vertex identifiers), which means that the user has to build an auxiliary graph to be able to find the adjacent triangles of a given one, or to find all the triangles that are incident to a given vertex (eg to calculate the normal).
-This library's name comes from the fact that the data structure implemented is based on the concept of *stars* in a graph [@Blandford05], which allows us to store adjacency and incidence, and have a very compact data structure. startinpy exposes methods to search triangles, find the adjacent triangles of a triangle, and find the incident triangles to a vertex.
+The name "startinpy" comes from the fact that the data structure implemented is based on the concept of *stars* in a graph [@Blandford05], which allows us to store adjacency and incidence, and have a very compact data structure. startinpy exposes methods to search triangles, find the adjacent triangles of a triangle, and find the incident triangles to a vertex.

 **The DT is incrementally constructed and deletion of vertices is possible.**